GateNLP/gateplugin-Python/docs/index.md

 * `debugMode` (Boolean, default: false): if set to `true` more information about what the PR does is provided in the message pane
 * `programParams` (FeatureMap, default: empy): this can be used to pass on arbitrary parameters to the functions run on the Python side, via the `**kwargs` of the invoked method.
 Though this is a FeatureMap, the type of the key should be String and the type of each value should be something that can be serialized as JSON.
+In addition to the parameters specified here, the following default parameters will always get passed as well:
+  * `gate_plugin_python_nrDuplicates`: the number of duplicates if multiprocessing is done
+  * `gate_plugin_python_duplicateId` : the duplicate id (0 .. nrDuplicates-1) of this PR.
+  * `gate_plugin_python_workingDir` : the effective working directory used by the PR
+  * `gate_plugin_python_pythonFile`: the effective python program file used
 * `pythonBinary` (String, default: "python"): the name of the command (the Python interpreter) to invoke from the PATH.
 On some systems, where the `python` command invokes Python version 2.x, the command `python3` can be used to invoke Python version 3.x.
 * `pythonBinaryUrl` (URL, default: empty): If this is specified, it takes precedence over `pythonBinary`.
 This should be